anlumo/dart_terminal/README.md

 ## Limitations

 Unfortunately, dart_eval does not support a lot of Dart features we would benefit from.
-It does not expose all std functionality (for example, `Iterable.generate`) and even basic things like `?:` do not work.
+It does not expose all std functionality (for example, `Iterable.generate`) and even basic things like `?:` and the modulo operator `%` do not work.
 However, I hope that this improves over time.

 Also, multiline entry isn't supported right now.
 The text entry code would support it, but it's unclear at the moment how I could determine whether the entry is complete or not.